 However, weeks and months go by and nothing happens!

-Very few visitors, zero comments, blog is ranking on page 19 and you only made 3c using AdSense.
+Very few visitors, zero comments, the blog is ranking on page 19 and you only made 3c using AdSense.

 This is tough.
 Even writing this section gave me an uneasy feeling in my stomach as I know that feeling way too well.
 I’ve been there before many, many times.

 Please realize that a blog that generates consistent traffic, rankings, comments and sales is a blog that has been around for a while.

 There is no way that you can start blogging today and have a successful blog next week.

 There are ways you can improve your chances of getting traffic early on in the beginning stages, but even if you do pull it off: it won’t be enough to claim you have a “successful blog”.

 Take the enthusiasm you feel when starting out to write as much content as you can but do not publish them.
 Believe it or not, whatever happens, you are going to run out of steam soon and seeing as you won’t be getting any quick results, there will be a temptation to quit.

 So, whenever you get that mood to write, do that.
 It will help develop your writing “voice” and style and you will also have articles ready to be auto-published when you are feeling a bit “not so motivated”.

 Dealing with traffic is the first hurdle as to why people fail with blogging and hopefully this helped you deal with it if you’re facing such an issue.